* The unofficial student one that is

 Master. proper noun

-On Matriculation day (Saturday of 1st week) you officially become a member of the University after a service spoken in Latin at Exam Schools.
+On Matriculation day (Saturday of 1st Week) you officially become a member of the University after a service spoken in Latin at The Sheldonian Theatre.
 After the important stuff is over, it’s straight to the pub – hence the name Matriculash.
-Other nonce words include matricultrash, a rude words referring to students who get excessively wasted.
+Other matriculation-themed words include matricultrash, a rude word referring to students who get excessively wasted.

 Mayday. proper noun